MediaEthic/estibot/documentation.md

       AND T1.DATESUSPENSION IS NULL
       AND T1.CODESOCIETE = T2.CODESOCIETE
       AND T1.REFARTICLE = T2.REFARTICLE
+      AND T1.VARARTICLE = T2.VARARTICLE
       AND T1.CODESOCIETE = T3.CODESOCIETE
       AND T1.NOCOMPTE = T3.NOCOMPTE
+      AND T1.TYPECOMPTE = T3.TYPECOMPTE
       AND T3.TYPECOMPTE = 'C'
 ORDER BY T1.REFARTICLE,
          T1.VARARTICLE